When to feed the birds

 Birds require high energy (high fat) foods during the cold winter weather to maintain their fat reserves to survive the frosty nights.
 Use only good quality food and scraps.

 Always adjust the quantity given to the demand, and never allow uneaten foods to accumulate around the feeders.
 Once you establish a feeding routine, try not to change it as the birds will become used to it and time their visits to your garden accordingly.

 Only feed selected foods at this time of year.
 Good hygiene is vital, or feeding may do more harm than good.

 During the summer months, birds require high protein foods, especially while they are moulting.

-Sunflower hearts, black sunflower seeds, pinhead oatmeal, soaked sultanas, raisins and currants, mild grated cheese, mealworms, waxworms, mixes for insectivorous birds, good seed mixtures without loose peanuts.
-Suet products and summer good mixture are all good foods to provide.
+Sunflower hearts, black sunflower seeds, and pinhead oatmeal, are staple favourites.
+Soaked sultanas or raisins and currants, mealworms, and waxworms are also excellent alternatives.
+Mixes for insectivorous birds and good seed mixtures without loose peanuts.
+Alternatively, Suet products give a good energy boost.
 Soft apples and pears cut in half, bananas and grapes are also good.
 Some people use soaked dog or cat food and tinned pet foods, but these may attract magpies, crows, and cats.